FaithAncy/FaithAncy/README.md

 - 👋 Hi, I’m @FaithAncy
-- 👀 I’m interested in coding
+- 👀 I’m interested in python, html,sql
 - 🌱 I’m currently learning B-Tech
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me through abiancy07@gmail.com

 <!---
 FaithAncy/FaithAncy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.